 the directory containing demag_gui.py and running it with:

 To add a new fit, click the ‘add fit’ button (hotkey: ctrl-n).
+(For Mac users, all hotkeys use the Command button instead of Ctrl.)
 If no fit has yet been created for the current specimen, you add a new fit by double clicking on two measurements in the list of measurements to the left, or by double clicking on the data points on the zijderveld plot.
 You can manage multiple fits for the same specimen, switching between them using the drop-down-menu under the add fit button.
 Once you have selected a fit, the shape of the end points of the selected fit will turn to diamond shapes on all plots to distinguish them from the other data points.
 It is also possible to add interpretations in mass using the interpretation editor tool described below.

 Once the desired fit is selected, its bounds can be edited using the drop-down